aws-samples/bedrock-kb-rag-workshop/blog_post.md

         query_embedding = embeddings.embed_query(query)

         # query to lookup OpenSearch kNN vector.
 Can add any metadata fields based filtering
-        # here as part of thisquery.
+        # here as part of this query.
         query_qna = {
             "size": k,
             "query": {